Emmet Fox: Biography

 Fox was born in Ireland.
 His father, Joseph Francis Fox, who died when Fox was still in his teens, was a physician and Member of Parliament.

 Fox attended St Ignatius' College, a Jesuit secondary school near Stamford Hill.
 He became an electrical engineer.

-He studied New Thought from the time of his late teens; discovering his healing powers early.
+He studied New Thought from the time of his late teens.
 He came to know the prominent New Thought writer Thomas Troward.
 Fox attended the London meeting at which the International New Thought Alliance was organized in 1914.
 He gave his first New Thought talk in Mortimer Hall in London in 1928.

 Soon he went to the United States, and in 1931 was selected to become the successor to James Murray as the minister of New York's Divine Science Church of the Healing Christ.
 Fox became immensely popular, and spoke to large church audiences during the Depression, holding weekly services for up to 5,500 people at the New York Hippodrome until 1938 and subsequently at Carnegie Hall.

 He was ordained in the Divine Science branch of New Thought.
 While on a visit abroad, he died at the American Hospital of Paris on August 13, 1951.